GabrielAlvesDS/TempTrack/README.md

 <br>

 - **Data Preparation:** Applied MinMaxScaler to all features, and a logarithmic transformation to the target variable to stabilize variance and normalize distribution.

+## Model training
+The data was divided into training and testing sets, with the training set containing data from 2002 to 2022 and the testing set including only the last year, 2023.

+### Prophet Model

+### XGBoost Model
+Initially, a basic model fit was performed to establish a baseline.
+Cross-validation was then applied to evaluate the model's performance using metrics such as MAE, MAPE, RMSE, and MSE.

+To enhance the model, a hyperparameter tuning step was carried out using the Optuna library, which helps find the optimal values for parameters like learning rate, maximum tree depth, and the number of estimators.

+With the best hyperparameters identified, the final model was trained.
+After training, predictions were made on the test set, and error metrics were calculated to assess the model's performance, focusing on its accuracy in predicting hourly temperatures.

+This process allowed for fine-tuning the model, maximizing its accuracy and generalization ability to new data.